SWIC-177/curriculum-content/week-2.md

 ### Terminal and Git/GitHub

+This part is for the `throwaway` repository that you created from the videos ☝️.
+It's just to confirm that you followed along and got the points.

 For the BrightSpace submission, you would share the screenshot files (or a video) and a link to your GitHub repository 👇🏾.

 1. Post a screenshot(s) of your terminal `history`.
 Highlight the commands that you ran for this week's homework.
 You can use the `history` command to see your terminal history.
 You can also use the up and down arrows to cycle through your history.
 You can also use the `history` command with a `grep` to search for a specific command.
 For example: `history | grep "cd Code"`.